September 27, 2017

-But while perusing through magazines, I came across an interesting write-up about a new technology that is supposed to help you sleep through the use of sound.
+While perusing through magazines, I came across an interesting write-up about a new technology that is supposed to help you sleep through the use of sound:

 Or rather, on your head.
 This new wearable device, called Dreem, is worn to bed like a headband, where it monitors and analyzes your brain activity and uses sound to enhance the quality of your sleep.

 Designed by Rhythm, a neurotechnology company based in Paris and San Francisco, the device uses bone conduction technology to emit sounds at precise moments during deep sleep.

 Bone conduction technology?
 If you’re like me, you’re wondering, “What’s that?”
 Allow me to do you the favor of looking it up.
 According to Wikipedia, bone conduction is “the transmission of sound to the inner ear through the bones of the skull.”

 The company points to researchers who have studied sound as a medium for sleep enhancement.
 Unlike random sounds that can disturb sleep, certain sounds at specific moments apparently have been proven to be “an effective and non-invasive way to enhance deep sleep.”